heMinger/Note/CS231n/Lecture 4 | Introduction to Neural Networks.md

 ## Date: 23/10/24
 writer: heming \
-note: I didn't save my notes, so it's all gone.
+note: I didn't save notes I had written, so it's all gone.
 It hurts but I won't rewrite it.

 ## backpropagation
 compute the gradient we need for arbitrarily complex functions.